BiteMe a Cooking Newsletter for Foodies Everywhere!

 “Oh my God, what the hell is wrong with you?”

-But it really isn’t that much torture, and always worth
+But it really isn’t that much "work", and is always worth

 the effort.
 Preparation is my savior.
 I just make lists,